-According to Saudi Labor Law, the Kafeel to whom an employee is transferring in will bear all the expenses of Iqama Transfer.
-We have published a separate article regarding it.
-Please read it for further details.
-“Responsibility of Iqama Transfer Fee”
+According to Saudi Labor Law, the new employer to whom an employee is transferring in will bear all the expenses of Iqama Transfer or changing jobs.

-If an employee dies or gets permanent partial or full disability on the work site, he is entitled to “Compensation for Work Injury under Saudi Labor Law” from sponsor as well as “Benefits from GOSI”
+If an employee dies or gets permanent partial or full disability on the worksite, he is entitled to compensation for Work Injury under Saudi Labor Law” from GOSI.

 Relocation of Employee by Employer

 An employer cannot transfer an employee or relocate him to another location without the written permission of the employee.

 As per Article 38 of the Saudi Labor Law, an employer cannot assign the work to an employee in addition to what has been agreed upon between them.
 In the case of an emergency, even if he has to assign it, it will not be more than 30 days in a year.

 An employee may need emergency leave for some days while working in Saudi Arabia.
 We have published a separate article on this topic “Rules regarding Emergency Leave in Saudi Arabia”

 An employer is allowed to deduct salary of a worker under certain conditions only within the prescribed salary deduction rules in Saudi Labor Law.

 According to article 64 of the Saudi Labor Law, at the end of the employment agreement, the employer must issue a certificate of employment (free of charge) to the employee.
 The certificate must not include anything that can harm the reputation of the employee.

 For the latest updates, you can join our WhatsApp group or Telegram Channel.